Find your local Chapter

 - Limit liquids before bedtime.

-Limit liquids at least two hours before bedtime, but be sure to provide adequate fluids throughout the day.
+Limit — but do not eliminate — liquids at least two hours before bedtime.
+Be sure to provide adequate fluids for the person throughout the day to avoid dehydration.

-Adult briefs and bed pads at night can serve as a backup to the daytime toileting schedule.
+Adult disposable briefs and bed pads can serve as a backup at night.